Texas-Robotics-Academy/markdown/in_person/programming_objects.md

 # Classes and Objects
 Consider this scenario.
 You and your friends believe that one of you gets called on **way** more often by your teacher.
-You want to make sure, so, you write a simple `class`.
+You want to make sure so you write a simple `class`.
 A class is a type.
 A variable whose type is a class is called an `object.` A class lets you associate multiple pieces of data together in a single variable

 Consider these attributes of the class that will be used to count how often you are called on.